You are here: Go Northwest HOME/... Nez Perce/... Nez Perce Reservation

 Spalding is the site where Presbyterian missionary Henry Spalding established a mission in 1836.
 The Nez Perce Visitor Center and Museum, part of the Nez Perce National Historic Trail, now sits adjacent to the former mission.

-The new Clearwater River Casino and Resort, west of the museum, is scheduled to open in October 2006.
+The Clearwater River Casino and Resort, west of the museum, has been open since October 2006.
 Other motels, hotels and campgrounds are located throughout the reservation and include Winchester Lake State Park.
 The largest nearby community with all service needs is Lewiston, nine miles west of the reservation.

 Tribal members total 3300, the majority of whom live on the reservation.
 Numerous members hold advanced degrees in many fields including medicine and law.
 A large fisheries department with state of the art hatchery facilities employs as many as 250 people.
 Long associated with the breeding of Appaloosa Horses, the tribe is now developing a new breed called the Nez Perce Horse.